 In order to join our flotilla, you need to be able to sail the yacht yourselves.
-If you have doubt or are unsure, we can organize a skipper for you.
-During the daily palaver of the flotilla leader you will receive all the information you need for that day: sailing directions, information about the ports and bays, and the weather.
-Of course you make your own plan and decide about your time of arrival and departure.
-During sailing there is enough time to make a stop at one of the many beautiful bays.
+If you have doubts or are unsure, we can organize a skipper for you.
+During the daily palaver of the flotilla leader, you will receive all the information you need for that day: sailing directions, information about the ports and bays, and the weather.
+Of course, you make your own plan and decide about your time of arrival and departure.
+During sailing, there is enough time to make a stop at one of the many beautiful bays.
 There, you can stop for lunch, swimming and sunbathing.
 During the afternoon we enter the next port or bay.
 In the evening you can have a drink or dinner in one of the local taverns, if you like.

 Saturday is changeover day and normally you can board around 17:00.
 After checking in, we can have dinner together.
 On Sunday morning is the first palaver and after that everybody starts to sail in direction of the first destination.
 The flotilla lead crew is Dutch.

 Prevailing winds are usually thermally, for example, they are usually caused by temperature differences between land and sea in relation to day and night.
 During the morning the winds start from variable directions (in the Argolic Gulf predominantly SE) and will reach to force 3 to 5 and sometimes 6.
 Towards evening the wind drops again and it is normally quiet in the ports.
 Windless days are also possible.